tristanic/isolde/isolde/docs/source/api/core_objects.rst

 Dihedrals are the key fundamental units defining many aspects of a molecule's
-structure: backbone "twist" or secondary structure, peptide bond conformation, rotamer (sidechain) conformation, planarity, chirality, etc. Fast methods for finding, measuring and tracking them are thus vital to ISOLDE's success.
+structure: backbone "twist" or secondary structure, peptide bond conformation, rotamer (sidechain) conformation, planarity, chirality, etc. Fast methods for finding, measuring and tracking them are thus a core part of ISOLDE.

 Each of the groups below are arranged in essentially the same way, so I will explain the layout using proper dihedrals as an example.
 There are three key